ayushedu/ayushedu.github.io/_posts/2021-08-25-Scala-List_ListBuffer.markdown

 ```

-To test the hypothesis that List is faster than ListBuffer I wrote a small scala script.
+To test which one is faster, I wrote a small scala script.

 ```
 def immutableList(): Long = {